owise1/ic-js/docs/ic-export.md

 End of line (optional)

-* `,` time.
-It's here if you need it, but I'm starting to question this.
+* `,` a single number.
+It could be js time, or a count if you're consolidating, or...

 #### Extended Example